livegnik/2way-design/2WAY High-Level Design.md

 }
 ```

+This JSON document, `query_result`, contains an array of JSON objects representing attribute data retrieved from the Graph in RAM in response to a user query.
+Here's a breakdown of each key field:

+- `signer`: Indicates the user identifier (`user_id`) who initiated the query.
+- `type`: Specifies the type of attribute being queried, which is `first_name`.
+- `value`: Represents the specific value associated with the attribute, in this case, "Alice".
+- `vote`: Denotes the relevance or importance of the attribute, set to `1`.
+- `degree`: Indicates the degree of separation for each attribute from the user's node within the Graph in RAM.
+For the entries provided:
+  - The first object has a degree of `1`, indicating it is directly connected to the user.
+  - The subsequent objects have a degree of `2`, indicating they are two degrees away from the user.
+- `timestamp`: Represents the timestamp when each attribute data was recorded or updated, using Unix time (`1648062030` and `1648062040` in this example).
+- `hash`: Provides the hash of the document, ensuring data integrity and security.

-In this example JSON document, the query results consist of nodes representing the first name "Alice" that are within two degrees of separation from the user's public key and have been upvoted.
-Each entry in the `query_result` array includes essential information such as the record ID, type, value, degree of separation, timestamp, and hash of the document.
-This data provides a snapshot of the attributes associated with nodes in the Graph in RAM that match the specified criteria.
+In this example JSON document, the query results consist of Attributes representing the first name "Alice" that are within two degrees of separation from the user's public key and have been upvoted.
+Each entry in the `query_result` array includes essential information such as the signer, type, value, degree of separation, timestamp, and hash of the document.
+This data provides a snapshot of the Attributes associated with nodes in the Graph in RAM that match the specified criteria.

-To further explore related data, such as the full names associated with each record returned earlier, another query can be formulated using the `Parent` attribute relationship.
+To further explore related data, such as the full names associated with each signer returned earlier, another query can be formulated using the `Parent` attribute relationship.
 For instance, a query could be structured as follows:

 ```json
 {